Skip to main content

 }

 Both queries hit the same endpoint (POST /graphql).
-The server returns exactly the fields requested — nothing more, nothing less.
-No over-fetching, no under-fetching, one network request.
+Server returns exactly the fields requested — nothing more, nothing less.
+No over-fetching.
+No under-fetching.
+One network request.
+Beautiful, honestly.

 Resolvers